shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-publisher-guide.md

   synchronized.
 - Bidder-level deals (set up with ALL Trade Desk buyers) are not supported in automatic deal synchronizing.
-- Xandr systems will randomly assign one buyer to be the primary buyer on the multi-buyer deal.
+- Microsoft Advertising systems will randomly assign one buyer to be the primary buyer on the multi-buyer deal.
 This primary buyer will be the only account allowed to approve the deal.
 You can check the primary buyer assigned to the deal in the buyer-deal-sync API or database tables.